1. Home

 Double/Double+Single / Twin

 The Nemo III is home to six superior cabins.
 Each superior cabin has individual air conditioning, a private bathroom and reading lights.
-Cabins #1 & #2 have twin beds, while Cabins #3, #4 & #6 have a double bed and a single bed for a third person and Cabin #5 features a double bed.
+Cabins #1 & #2 have twin beds, while Cabins #3, #4 & #6 have a double bed and a single bed for a third person (the triple accommodation is available upon request) and Cabin #5 is the only one featuring a double bed.

 Technical Information